 The platform allows you to reach and engage your prospects at the right time and in the right context.
 You can easily find customers through searching by either their name, position, or company.
 LinkedIn also suggests other potential customers that you can target.

-9. 55% of Decision-Makers Use LinkedIn Content to Vet Organisations
+10. More Than Half of Decision Makers Use LinkedIn Content to Vet Organizations

-Post engaging and informative content on LinkedIn.
-55% of decision-makers use this content to determine which organisation to work with.
-1 in 5 investors says it's the best platform when you want to learn about a topic.
+It’s key that you post engaging and informative content on LinkedIn as more than half (55%) of decision makers use thought leadership to determine which organization to work with.
+What’s more, 20% of investors say that it's the best platform when you want to learn about a topic.

 11. LinkedIn Goes Beyond Job Hunting and Listings